 Many areas now operate wheelie bin recycling schemes.
 For more information or to try and request this change in your street, call Cardiff County Council on 029 2087 2087.

 Refuse should be placed outside the boundaries of the property no earlier than 4pm the day before scheduled collection and no later than 7.15am on the scheduled day of collection.

-If refuse is allowed to accumulate at front forecourts or in rear yards/gardens, or is found to be dumped in the street, action may be taken against tenants by the Council.
+If refuse is allowed to accumulate at front forecourts or in rear yards/gardens, or is found to be dumped in the street, action may be taken against contract-holders by the Council.
 Such action could include prosecution in the Magistrates Court.

 If you require more information on refuse and/or recycling collection, including hefty household waste, please contact Cardiff County Council.

 Tidy Text is a free text service which reminds people when recycling/waste is collected.
 Text 'Tidy' with your house number and postcode to 60066.

 Under the terms of your occupation contracct, all communal areas including external courtyards, gardens and porches should be kept in a clean and tidy condition.
 This includes keeping them clear of rubbish, cutting grass and trimming back foliage.
 If you have any suggestions we can put forward to your landlord in order to assist you in carrying out your obligations, please contact us.

 An important part of keeping your garden clean is to prevent the attraction of rats, mice or other vermin due to un-cleanliness.
 You are likely to be held responsible for any Pest Control services required.
 You will also need to ensure that the inside of your property is kept as clean as possible in order to deter pests such as mice, rats and bugs.
 Only put your bin bags out on the day they are due to be collected.
 You are also required to clean windows both internally and externally.

 Note: CPS Homes operate a '21 day pest policy' whereby we will deal with any reports of pests within the first 21 days of you living at the property, but after then it will be your responsibility.